Lemonatix/math-programs/README.md

-Original Code from @biosfood, added LaTeX to the calculation
+Original Code of partial-franction.ipynb from @biosfood, added LaTeX to the calculation